 Standard 3 - Campus Tree Program with Dedicated Annual Expenditures

-Below are the expenditures for Fiscal Year 2016 for the Campus Tree Care Program at Clayton State University:
+Below are the expenditures for Year 2017 for the Campus Tree Care Program at Clayton State University:

 Standard 4 - Arbor Day Observance